Thanks to Jon Taylor, ordinary people can grace the cover of their favourite celebrity magazine.

 As well as working on the new OK! range, Jon promotes other high-profile Hallmark product licences such as Disney and the company’s Forever Friends collection.

-His role, since arriving at Hallmark’s Heaton head office in March, 2007, has been to help establish the online personal card shop, promoting the website and ensuring customer satisfaction.
+His role, since arriving at Hallmark’s Heaton head office in March, 2007, has been to help establish the online personal card shop, promoting the website and

 Before arriving at Hallmark, Jon – who has a degree in design and technology – worked in financial institutions and with design agencies.